openfaas/openfaas.github.io/_posts/2019-02-14-serverless-single-page-app.md

 With the number of OpenFaaS contributors growing over 350% in 12 months and around a dozen [GitHub repos](https://github.com/openfaas/), it became ever more complicated to accurately say how many people had contributed, how many GitHub stars we had or how many commits were in the project, and where.
 One of the earliest contributors to OpenFaaS is [Ken Fukuyama](https://twitter.com/kenfdev), he wrote an OpenFaaS provider to bring Serverless to Rancher 1.x and since then he’s been instrumental in building and maintaining the visual aspects of the UI in the project.

 Between the two of us we came up with an idea to [make a function](https://github.com/kenfdev/faas-github-stats/blob/master/github-stats/handler.js) to give us an accurate count of contributors, commits and stars etc. This was really useful for me in the first 12 months of the project where I needed to be able to present accurate data on how we were growing and gaining traction.
 I would invoke the function with `curl` before a presentation and then update my slides or reply to an analyst/editor with that data.
-The statistics felt flat and hard to parse as text, so Ken put together a [Vue.js page](https://github.com/kenfdev/faas-github-stats/tree/master/assets/github-stats-page) to render a leaderboard and a number of charts to show the breakdown of each repository.
+The statistics felt flat and hard to parse as text, so Ken put together [a page](https://github.com/kenfdev/faas-github-stats/tree/master/assets/github-stats-page) with [Vue.js](https://vuejs.org) to render a leaderboard and a number of charts to show the breakdown of each repository.

 ![v1 of the leaderboard](/images/single-page/leaderboard-v1.png)